 Along the line of stable fixed points, the anomalous dimension of the fermions is finite as $\alpha_{g} \not= 0$ and is given by $\eta_{f}=\alpha_{g}C_{f}$, where $C_{f}=F_{\omega}(a_{0}=1.4518,a_{x}=a_{z}=0)=0.07438$.
-This means the fermion propagator behaves as $G(i\omega_{n},\mathbf{k})\sim 1/(-i\omega+E_{\mathbf{k}})^{1-\eta_{f}/2}$ in the low-energy limit, and there is no quasiparticle pole.
-The absence of the quasiparticle pole is the signature of the non-Fermi liquid behavior \cite{doi:10.1146/annurev-conmatphys-031016-025531}.
+This means the fermion propagator behaves as $G_{F}(i\omega_{n},\mathbf{k})\sim 1/(-i\omega+E_{\mathbf{k}})^{1-\eta_{f}}$ in the low-energy limit, and there is no quasiparticle pole.
+The absence of a quasiparticle pole is the primary signature of non-Fermi liquid behavior \cite{doi:10.1146/annurev-conmatphys-031016-025531}.
 Moreover, the anomalous dimension of the fermions changes continuously as $\alpha_{g}$ is varied along the line of stable fixed points.
 This behavior is reminiscent of the Luttinger liquids in one dimension \cite{Haldane_1981}.
 In this sense, we may consider the line of fixed points as a two-dimensional version of the Luttinger liquids.

-\emph{Multi-patch model--} In order to examine further the influence of the nodal lines in the Bose metal, we consider multiple fermions at symmetry-related locations in the momentum space.
+\emph{The model with multiple low-energy excitations--} In order to further examine the influence of the nodal lines in the Bose metal, we consider multiple fermions at symmetry-related locations in the momentum space.
 Let us assume that the fermions with the quadratic dispersion, $A_{0}k^{2}$, are located at ${\bf k} = (\pm k_0, 0), (0, \pm k_0)$ (Fig.~\ref{fig:multi}).
-We use the term ``patch" to call a small area in momentum space near each band-touching point.
-For small momentum transfer in both $k_x$ and $k_y$ directions, we only need to consider the scattering processes within the same patch.
-However, when the momentum transfer is large in one of the directions and small in the other, two patch areas related by the reflection about $k_x$ or $k_y$ axis, can be connected by such a momentum transfer in the low energy limit.
+We first consider small areas in momentum space near each band-touching point.
+For small momentum transfer in both $k_x$ and $k_y$ directions, we only need to consider the scattering processes within the same area.
+However, when the momentum transfer is large in one of the directions and small in the other, two different areas related by the reflection about $k_x$ or $k_y$ axis, can be connected by such a momentum transfer in the low energy limit.